Smoky Oven Baked Salmon with Horseradish Sauce

 I have made several renditions of this salmon recipe over the years.
-She smoked the salmon out on her grill, providing a dusky flavor and crusty exterior.
-Yet most of us don’t want to stand out by the grill this time of year (or may not have a grill or smoker.)
+My party-saving friend smoked the salmon out on her grill, providing a dusky flavor and crusty exterior… Yet many people do not have a grill or smoker.

 So, today I’m sharing my indoors rendition, a 10-Ingredient Smoky Baked Salmon Recipe with Horseradish Sauce, that can be made in less than 30 minutes.

 Here are the ingredients you’ll need for the Smoky Salmon: